-5.1.4 Aging and Limited Resources
+5.1.5 Aging and Limited Resources

-From 2005 to the present, MEMA has conducted over 118 State Emergency Operations Center activations and, to date, is still working on 20 federally declared disasters.
+From 2005 to the present, MEMA has conducted over 118 State Emergency Operations Center activations and, to date, is still working on 19 federally declared disasters.
 Much of MEMA's aging vehicle fleet exceeds the expected service life, and associated maintenance costs deplete a strained budget.
 The MEMA fleet consists of 57 vehicles with an average age of 7.3 years and an average mileage of 70,790 miles.

-The State Emergency Operations Center has been in operation for more than 18 years and is now experiencing substantial maintenance costs associated with normal wear and tear.
-To keep the facility operational, we are currently investing in a very expensive chiller.
+The State Emergency Operations Center has been in operation for over 19 years and is now incurring substantial maintenance costs due to normal wear and tear.
+To keep the facility operational, we are currently replacing major infrastructure - chillers and boilers.